WELCOME TO

 Rosemary started a successful beekeeping cooperative in rural Guatemala for women coffee farmers through a nonprofit she led and wanted to transfer that passion to their own family beehive.
 Despite having to requeen the hive shortly after it started, they were still able to harvest 30 lbs. of honey during the first summer and have been going strong ever since.

-With the help of son Jacob, they have expanded their apiary.
+With the help of son Jacob, they expanded their apiary.
 Rosemary and Jacob got two free hives from their employer Best Bees, and they caught a swarm!
 With two years of work for Best Bees, Jacob has become and excellent beekeeper and a great technical resource for the Stoner Honey Collective.

 Jacob's August 2020 honey harvest.